CDCgov/cdh-lava-react/readme.md

 7. Copy the token to your clipboard.
 You enter this token in Databricks in the next step.

 See the GitHub [documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to learn more about how to create personal access tokens.

+###  Save your Access Token to Databricks
+In Databricks,
+1. Click User Settings Icon Settings at the lower left of your screen
+2. Click User Settings.
+3. Click the Git Integration tab.
+If you have previously entered credentials, click the Change settings button.
+4. In the Git provider drop-down, select GitHub.
+5. Paste your token into the Token field.
+6. Enter your GitHub username or email into the Git provider username or email field and click Save.

 ### Set up local enviroment